-All demolition works are to be carried out in accordance with Australian Standard AS 2601-2001.
+12. All demolition works are to be carried out in accordance with Australian Standard AS 2601-2001.
 All waste materials are to be either recycled, or disposed of to a licenced waste facility.
+Any asbestos containing material encountered during demolition or works, is to be

-Any asbestos containing material encountered during demolition or works, is to be removed in accordance with the requirements of Safe Work NSW and disposed of to an appropriately licenced waste facility.
+Any aspestos containing material encountered during demolition or works, is to be removed in accordance with the requirements of Safe Work NSW and disposed of to an appropriately licenced waste facility.
 Evidence is to be provided to the Certifying Authority demonstrating that asbestos waste has been disposed of in accordance with this condition.